crpressler/cline-test/README.md

 # AI-Generated Webpage Monitor

-This project was created entirely through interaction with the Cline AI assistant VSCode extension.
+This project was created entirely through interaction with the Cline AI assistant VSCode extension, powered by Claude 3.5 Sonnet through OpenRouter.
 It's a containerized Python application that monitors webpages for changes at regular intervals.

-## Creating This Project with Cline
+## Creating This Project with Cline and OpenRouter

-This entire project was developed through a conversation with the Cline AI assistant.
+This entire project was developed through a conversation with the Cline AI assistant, which uses OpenRouter to connect with Claude 3.5 Sonnet.
+OpenRouter provides a unified API for accessing various AI models, and in this case, it facilitated the interaction between the VSCode Cline extension and Claude 3.5 Sonnet, enabling a seamless development experience.

 Here's how the conversation flowed:

 1. Initial Request:
    ```